-The Nominations & Governance Committee reports to the Council on its proceedings after each meeting on all matters relating to its duties and powers.
+The Nominations & Governance Committee reports to the Council on its proceedings after each meeting.
 A written report is submitted to the Council annually.

 Remuneration Committee

 The Remuneration Committee is responsible for setting remuneration arrangements for the Chairman, Chief Executive Officer, the Executive Directors and any other direct reports of the Chief Executive Officer and any such other members of the executive management or other persons as it is designated to consider.